coopbri/halo/README.md

 * [Live Demo](https://demo.vendure.io/)
 * [Vendure Discord](https://www.vendure.io/community): Join us on Discord for support and answers to your questions

-## Branches

-- `master` - The latest stable release, currently the 2.x series.
-- `minor` - The next patch release, including new features
-- `major` - The next major release (v3.0)
-- `v1` - The 1.x series, which is no longer actively developed but may still receive critical fixes.

 ## Structure

 This project is a monorepo managed with [Lerna](https://github.com/lerna/lerna).
 Several npm packages are published from this repo, which can be found in the `packages/` directory.